SFU-Archives/digital-repository-utilities/utilities/bagger.md

 SFU Archives uses Bagger in its digital transfer workflow to validate transfer packages received and add validation metadata.

 Note that the Archives has its own preferred Bag-creating packager ([SFU MoveIt](sfu-moveit.md)) and uses Bagger only for validation purposes.
-The Archives has begun work on another app ([SFU ProveIt](sfu-proveit.md)) that will eventually take over these validation functions.
+The Archives has begun work on another app ([SFU ProveIt](sfu-proveit.md)) that may eventually take over these validation functions.

 There are a number of motivations for developing SFU-specific alternatives to Bagger.
 Bagger is designed to be a generic tool that can be used by any institution.
 SFU-themed apps, on the other hand, can focus the interface specifically on the requirements of the Archives' own workflows.
 Field labels exposed to end users are based on BagIt requirements, but do not require users to understand the BagIt spec and its terminology.